Focus on

 Dealing with the legal requirements of opening a dental practice should be prioritized as soon as possible.
 It can take months to secure the paperwork and credentials needed to operate as a dental practice in the United States.
 This is especially important if you need to register to be accepted by private and government insurance providers.

-It’s also very important to secure the proper license in your state, have a national provider identification number, register with the DEA while complying with other local regulations that are different depending on the area your practice is located.
-O, and don’t forget you’ll be required to choose a legal structure for your business and register for state and local taxes.
+It’s also very important to secure the proper license in your state, have a national provider identification number, register with the DEA, and comply with other local regulations that differ depending on where your practice is located.
+And don’t forget you’ll be required to choose a legal structure for your business and register for – and pay – state and local taxes.

 We provide Entity Formation, Licensing, and Legal services.